 signature 5each stands for a signature.
 The name, such as

 signature 1, is not fixed and can be replaced by any other text.
 The number of signatures is not limited.

-Each row in the file is one of the 96 mutation types.
+- rows in the file are the 96 mutation types.

 There are three types of interactions: Highlights, External link and Download.